cmfcmf/docusaurus-search-local/README.md

   indexDocs: true, // whether to index docs pages
   indexPages: false, // whether to index static pages
   // /404.html is never indexed
-}
+  language: "en" // language of your documentation, see next section }
 ```